DAILY LIFE IN ROMAN BRITAIN

 Towns in Roman Britain

-After the first century AD the Celts who lived in what is now England were, to a certain extent, Romanised.
+After the first century AD the Celts who lived in what is now England were, to a certain extent, Romanized.
 Many towns appeared.
 Some were created deliberately.
 Others grew up by Roman forts as the garrisons provided markets for townspeople's goods.
 Roman towns were usually laid out in a grid pattern.
 Streets were often covered in gravel.
 When people walked on the gravel it became compacted.
 Very often streets had drains at the sides.

 At first towns in Roman Britain were unprotected.
 Then in the late 1st and 2nd centuries fortifications were built.
 They consisted, at first, of ditches with earth ramparts and wooden palisades.
 Later many towns had stone walls.

-In the centre of Roman towns was a rectangular space called the Forum.
+In the center of Roman towns was a rectangular space called the Forum.
 It was lined by shops and by a public building called the basilica.
 Markets were also held on the forum.
 In the towns another important building was the public baths.
-In Roman times people went to the baths not just to get clean but also to socialise.
+In Roman times people went to the baths not just to get clean but also to socialize.
 Roman Baths consisted of a frigidarium or cold room, a Tepidarium or warm room and a caldarium or hot room.
 You usually finished with a dip in a cold pool.